Achievements as a Journey not a Destination

 Gliadin and Transglutaminase

-A year ago that I stumbled across some novel ingredients and had an idea to create low carb breads to provide dietary options for those with diabetes.
-My goal was to enable people who would not otherwise consider a low carbohydrate diet to be able to adopt one, for health reasons.
-I was mainly thinking of those from bread-centric cultures such as South East Asians (Indian) and Hispanics but in time, I developed many more types of low carb bread.
+A year ago, I stumbled across some novel ingredients and had an idea to create low-carb breads to provide dietary options for those with diabetes.
+My goal was to enable people who would not otherwise consider a low-carbohydrate diet to be able to adopt one, for health reasons.
+I was mainly thinking of those from bread-centric cultures, such as South East Asians (Indian) and Hispanics, but in time, I developed many more types of low-carb bread.

-Since being diagnosed with hypothyroidism that I had been developing over the previous 9 years (more about that here), I learned that the gliadin fraction of gluten structurally resembles transglutaminase.
+Since being diagnosed with hypothyroidism, which I had been developing over the previous 9 years (more about that here), I learned that the gliadin fraction of gluten structurally resembles transglutaminase.
 Transglutaminase is an enzyme that makes chemical bonds in the body, and while present in many organs, there are higher concentrations of transglutaminase in the thyroid.

-In leaky gut syndrome, gliadin (and other substances) result in the gaps in between the cells of the intestinal wall to widen.
-This results in the immune system of the body reacting to food particles that are inside the intestine, that it normally would not see.
+In leaky gut syndrome, gliadin (and other substances) result in the gaps in between the cells of the intestinal wall widening.
+This results in the immune system of the body reacting to food particles that are inside the intestine, which it normally would not see.
 It is thought that the immune system reacts to gliadin and creates antibodies to it, seeing it as a foreign invader.
-Since gliadin and transglutaminase have very similar structural properties, it is thought that in those with leaky gut syndrome, the immune system begins to attack the transglutaminase in the thyroid, and other tissues, contributing to the development of auto-immune conditions, including hypothyroidism.
+Since gliadin and transglutaminase have very similar structural properties, it is thought that in those with leaky gut syndrome, the immune system begins to attack the transglutaminase in the thyroid and other tissues, contributing to the development of autoimmune conditions, including Hashimoto’s.

 A-1 Beta Casein and Gluten

 From what I’ve read and in discussing it with my doctor, it is likely that my hypothyroidism has been developing over the last 30 years, related to the surgery I had to remove a benign tumour.
-Further supporting that me becoming hypothyroid has been a long time in the making, I have had high-normal levels of TSH over the last 9 years — which happens to be a time period over which I was avoiding both gluten and A-1 dairy.
-Given that, I think it’s logical to conclude that my hypothyroidism is primarily related to the destruction of thyroid tissue in the invasive surgery connected to removal of the tumour.
+Further supporting that my becoming hypothyroid has been a long time in the making, I have had high-normal levels of TSH over the last 9 years — which happens to be a time period over which I was avoiding both gluten and A-1 dairy.
+Given that, I think it’s logical to conclude that my hypothyroidism is primarily related to the destruction of thyroid tissue in the invasive surgery connected to the removal of the tumour.
 Further supporting this hypothesis, I currently have fairly low levels of TPO and TG antibodies, so I suspect they have begun developing fairly recently.
-Since a 2018 study reported that both TPO-antibodies and TG antibodies are decreased in hypothyroid patients following a gluten-free diet [4], it seems wise for me to go back to avoiding gluten, with the goal of lowering my TPO-antibodies and TG-antibodies down to as close to zero, as possible.
+Since a 2018 study reported that both TPO-antibodies and TG-antibodies are decreased in hypothyroid patients following a gluten-free diet [4], it seems wise for me to go back to avoiding gluten, to lower my TPO-antibodies and TG-antibodies as close to zero as possible.

 Cruciferous Vegetables

-Cruciferous vegetables such as Brussels sprouts, broccoli, bok choy, cauliflower, cabbage, kale are known goitrogens.
+Cruciferous vegetables such as Brussels sprouts, broccoli, bok choy, cauliflower, cabbage, and kale are known as goitrogens.
 Goitrogens are naturally occurring substances that are thought to inhibit thyroid hormone production.
-The hydrolysis of a substance known as pro-goitrin that is found in cruciferous vegetables produces a substance known as goitrin, that is thought to interfere with thyroid hormone synthesis [5].
-Since cooking cruciferous vegetables limits the effect on the thyroid function, and eating cruciferous vegetables have many health benefits, I will usually eat them cooked, but not in huge quantities.
-There are studies that found a worsening of hypothyroidism when people ate very large quantities of these (e.g. 1 – 1 ½ kg / day) so it is recommended that intake of these vegetables be kept relatively constant day to day, and limited to no more than 1-2 cup / day.
-I’ve decided that when I do eat them, to keep intake to the lower end of that range, and eat more non-cruciferous vegetables instead.
+The hydrolysis of a substance known as pro-goitrin that is found in cruciferous vegetables produces a substance known as goitrin, which is thought to interfere with thyroid hormone synthesis [5].
+Since cooking cruciferous vegetables limits the effect on the thyroid function, and eating cruciferous vegetables has many health benefits, I will usually eat them cooked, but not in huge quantities.
+Some studies found a worsening of hypothyroidism when people ate very large quantities of these (e.g. 1 – 1 ½ kg / day) so it is recommended that intake of these vegetables be kept relatively constant day to day, and limited to no more than 1-2 cup/day.
+I’ve decided that when I do eat them, to keep intake to the lower end of that range and eat more non-cruciferous vegetables instead.

 Iron Deficiency and Low Stomach Acid (hypochlorhydria)